SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2022 Internships by Pitt CSC 🤿👩‍💻
-Use this repo to share and keep track of tech internships for Summer 2022.
-List maintained by [the Pitt Computer Science Club](https://pittcsc.org/), join in discussions [here](https://github.com/pittcsc/Summer2022-Internships/discussions)!
+Use this repo to share and keep track of software, tech, CS, PM, quant internships for Summer 2022.
+List maintained by [the Pitt Computer Science Club](https://pittcsc.org/)!

  📈 For more tips on the internship process check out the [Zero to Offer program here](https://www.pittcs.wiki/zero-to-offer).  📈